 There are a number of incentives to promote self-employment, including favourable tax treatment and lower social and non-tax contributions.
 Such incentives risk distorting the labour market by fostering bogus self-employment.
 For example, the exemption from social contributions for employers makes this group an attractive alternative to traditional employees.
 As such, there is a need to reduce institutionally driven self-employment, whilst still promoting entrepreneurship and innovation.

-Rather, the focus of the Peer Review will be to discuss the experiences of other European countries with precarious work in order to understand what is happening with the rise of flexible contracts, bogus self-employment and other non-standard forms of work.
+Rather, the focus of the Peer Review was to discuss the experiences of other European countries with precarious work in order to understand what is happening with the rise of flexible contracts, bogus self-employment and other non-standard forms of work.
 Many European countries seem to struggle with the rise of precarious work and bogus self-employment.